ash-project/ash/documentation/topics/expressions.md

 - `type/2` | Cast a given value to a specific type, i.e `type(^arg(:id), :uuid)` or `type(integer_field, :string)`
 - `string_join/1` | Concatenates a list of strings, and ignores any nil values
 - `string_join/2` | As above, but with a joiner
+- `string_split/1` | Splits a string on spaces
+- `string_split/2` | As above, but with a specific delimiter
+- `string_split/3` | As above, but with options.
+See the function for the available options.

 ## Sub-expressions